Top-NotchOutdoorSearch

 Waterproof ratingIP67

-Its standout strength: Lightest true 100W panel we handled at 4.1 pounds.
+It comes down to one thing: lightest true 100w panel we handled at 4.1 pounds.

 So:

-If you want backpackers, van lifers, and budget-minded campers who need real 100w charging in the smallest, lightest package they can find., it belongs at the top of your shortlist.
+It belongs with backpackers, van lifers, and budget-minded campers who need real 100w charging in the smallest, lightest package they can find, at the best rate per watt here.

 Check Latest Prices See Customer Reviews & Feedback